By Blog Squad member - Alex Burgess-Lawson

 The Auckland Project

 Building on the history that the town has to offer, The Auckland Project is a regeneration charity working to make Bishop Auckland a must-visit cultural destination.
-There are several attractions in the town centre, including Auckland Castle and its surrounding gardens.
+There are several attractions in the town centre, including Auckland Palace and its surrounding gardens.

-For nearly 1,000 years, Auckland Castle was seat of the Prince Bishops of Durham. who through power and faith, helped shape the country that we live in today.
+For nearly 1,000 years, Auckland Palace was seat of the Prince Bishops of Durham. who through power and faith, helped shape the country that we live in today.
 The castle reopened in 2019 following major conservation work and now gives visitors a chance to wander through different moments in time, right up to present day, room by room.

-We started our visit with a cuppa and a spot of lunch in the Bishops Kitchen inside the castle.
+We started our visit with a cuppa and a spot of lunch in the Bishops Kitchen inside the palace.
 In the 1500’s, this kitchen was at the heart of the complex.
 Staff prepared feasts using game from the castle's Deer Park and produce from the gardens.
 Nowadays, they use fruit and vegetables grown in the Walled Garden in their dishes, and local produce wherever they can.
 Adam went for the Hand Crafted Palace Sausage Roll, and I opted for the Vegan Feta & Pasta Salad, both of which were delicious.

 There are three new gardens to visit this summer; Wilderness Garden, Faith Garden and Walled Garden.